Larry Barbiere: Early life and swimming

 In August 1968, as a High School Junior, he won the AAU Nationals in the 100-meter backstroke, defeating Indiana student Charles Hickcox.
 In preparation for the Olympics in 1968, he swam twice a day at the Vespar Club's Kelly pool in Philadelphia, making the long drive from his home in Medford Lakes, New Jersey.

 1968 Mexico City Olympics

 Barbiere qualified for the Olympic team placing third at the 100-meter backstroke finals at the 1968 Olympic trials in Long Beach, California.
-He had entered in the both the 100 and 200-meter backstroke and both the 200-meter Individual Medley and butterfly events.
+He had entered in both the 100 and 200-meter backstroke and both the 200-meter Individual Medley and butterfly events.
 Before travelling to Mexico City, the U.S. swim team performed altitude adjustment training at Colorado Springs, Colorado under 1968 Olympic Head Coach George Haines.

 After travelling with the team, he represented the United States as a 17-year-old at the 1968 Summer Olympics in Mexico City, competed in the men's 100-meter backstroke, and finished fourth in the event final with a time of 1:01.1, finishing only .6 seconds behind American bronze medalist Ronnie Mills.